Updated 3/9/2023

 Most of these tools would come in handy even if you are woodworking in a larger space, so if you upgrade your living space, you will most likely still use all of these tools.

-If you are used to creating masterpieces in a larger workshop, then learning how to work with a more confined space can be challenging.
+If you are used to creating masterpieces in a larger workshop, then learning how to work in a more confined space can be challenging.

 However, it is essential for you to know how to make the most of your smaller workspace.